Docker Entrypoint vs. CMD: What Is the Difference and How to Choose?

-In this blog post, we’ll explore CMD and ENTRYPOINT, figure out what they do, understand the key difference between them, and most importantly learn when to use which.
+In this blog post, we’ll explore CMD and ENTRYPOINT, learn what they do, understand their key differences, and learn when to use which.
 Let’s get started!

 Prerequisites